Battlefield Earth (film): Critical response

-On Rotten Tomatoes, Battlefield Earth has an approval rating of 3% based on 152 reviews with an average rating of 2.7/10.
-The critical consensus reads: "Ugly, campy, and poorly acted, Battlefield Earth is a stunningly misguided, aggressively bad sci-fi folly."
+Upon release, Battlefield Earth was near-universally panned by critics.
+Metacritic, which uses a weighted average, assigned the a score of 9 out of 100, based on 33 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

 The film was greeted with widespread derision in preview screenings.
 An audience of Los Angeles entertainment journalists, critics, and others greeted the film with guffaws and hoots at a screening in Century City while other viewers in Washington, D.C., and Baltimore responded with derisive laughter or simply walked out.
 At a post-launch publicity event, Travolta, on asking assembled journalists if they had enjoyed it, received no reply.
 He later asserted that other filmmakers had enjoyed the film: "When I felt better about everything was when George Lucas and Quentin Tarantino, and a lot of people that I felt knew what they were doing, saw it and thought it was a great piece of science fiction."
 Christian also spoke of an initially positive reception, mentioning an enthusiastic response from both the audience and Tarantino.

 Leonard Maltin rated the film a "BOMB" in his book Leonard Maltin's Movie Guide, writing: "Clumsy plot, misplaced satire, unbelievable coincidences, and a leaden pace trample Travolta's weird but amusing performance."
 David Bleiler gave the film one star out of four in the TLA Video & DVD Guide, writing: "This is disjointed, tedious, and every bit as bad as its reputation."
 Jon Stewart mocked the film on his television program The Daily Show, describing it as "a cross between Star Wars and the smell of ass".

 Rita Kempley of The Washington Post wrote: "A million monkeys with a million crayons would be hard-pressed in a million years to create anything as cretinous as Battlefield Earth.
 This film version of L. Ron Hubbard's futuristic novel is so breathtakingly awful in concept and execution, it wouldn't tax the smarts of a troglodyte."
+Dennis Harvey of Variety described the film as "pretty much the Showgirls of sci-fi shoot-'em-ups."
 Elvis Mitchell of The New York Times wrote: "It may be a bit early to make such judgments, but Battlefield Earth may well turn out to be the worst movie of this century" and called it "Plan 9 from Outer Space for a new generation."
-The British film critic Jonathan Ross said: "Everything about Battlefield Earth sucks.
+The English film critic Jonathan Ross said: "Everything about Battlefield Earth sucks.
 Everything.
 The over-the-top music, the unbelievable sets, the terrible dialogue, the hammy acting, the lousy special effects, the beginning, the middle and especially the end."
 The Hollywood Reporter summarized the film as being "a flat-out mess, by golly, with massive narrative sinkholes, leading to moments of outstanding disbelief in the muddled writing and shockingly chaotic mise en scène that's accompanied by ear-pummeling sound and bombastic music."